-A gritty portrayal of a ninja’s doomed life, Kamui Gaiden invites you to view these shadowy assassins as they historically were.
+A gritty portrayal of a ninja’s doomed life, Kamui Gaiden (カムイ外伝) invites you to reconsider these shadowy assassins as they historically were.

-I wasn’t familiar with Kamui prior to watching this movie in 2009.
-But I did know of the Izuna Drop, from the Ninja Gaiden game series.
-Catching this killer move in live-action was what lured me to a screening.
+I wasn’t familiar with Kamui prior to watching this Japanese live-action adaptation in 2009.
+However, I did know about the Izuna Drop, thanks to the Ninja Gaiden game series.
+Watching that legendary killer move in live-action was thus my main motivation for catching this movie.

 The end-effect wasn’t satisfactory, I regret to say.
 Hard for me to exactly pinpoint what’s wrong with the quick sequence; I can only say it overall didn’t feel real, or natural.
 As for the rest of the fights, thankfully, they were much more satisfactory, particularly Kamui’s eye-catching mirage slash.